With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-We humans have been fascinated by mermaids for a long time.
-A few hundred years ago, the myth of beautiful semi-human women living beneath the sea was widely believed by superstitious sailors, many of whom spent weeks or months crossing foreboding oceans.
+Mermaids have fascinated us humans for a long time.
+A few hundred years ago, the myth of beautiful semi-human women living beneath the sea was believed by superstitious sailors, many of whom spent weeks or months crossing foreboding oceans.

-In the modern day, most mermaids are depicted as beautiful, female creatures, alluring and gentle and possibly a bit naïve about the ways of us landlubbers.
+They depicted most mermaids as beautiful, female creatures, alluring and gentle, and possibly a bit naïve about the ways of us landlubbers.
 But it wasn’t always so.

-In ancient times, mermaids usually brought bad news in the form of shipwrecks, death by drowning and storms.
-Even pirates feared mermaids might trick them out of their loot, or send their ship to the bottom of the sea out of vengeance.
+In ancient times, mermaids brought bad news in the form of shipwrecks, death by drowning, and storms.
+Even pirates feared mermaids might trick them out of their loot or send their ship to the bottom of the sea out of vengeance.

 Woe to the sailor who crossed a mermaid.

-In the olden days, sailors and ship passengers spotted mermaids all the time, and many ocean-going folk regarded mermaids as real creatures of the sea.
-Of course, many experts write these sightings off as the delirious hallucinations of seamen who had been out on the ocean too long, away from women or any other civilization for that matter.
+In the olden days, sailors and ship passengers spotted mermaids all the time, and many ocean-going folks regarded mermaids as real creatures of the sea.
+Of course, many experts write these sightings off as the delirious hallucinations of sailors who had been out on the ocean too long, away from women or any other civilization.

-Some cite the manatee as a possible culprit when it comes to animals which may have been misidentified as “mermaids”.
+Some cite the manatee as a possible culprit when it comes to animals that may have been misidentified as “mermaids”.